-- Employed 5 years or more 15 days per calendar year, plus an additional 5 days during the same calendar year to be used only for Employee illness when supported by a doctor's certificate, and for which the Employee becomes eligible only after exhausting the aforementioned 15 days in any calendar year. - E. Regular part-time Employees shall be covered by all applicable and relevant provisions of this contract as modified by specific provisions in the individual applicable Articles.
-The Union and the Company mutually agree that the following Articles specifically are not applicable to regular part-time Employees: - ARTICLE VI Section H (Retraining Allowance) - ARTICLE XIV (Maternity and Paternity Leave) except for the applicable provisions of Section B. - ARTICLE XVII (Disability Pay Plan) - F. Temporary Employees and part-time Employees not qualifying as regular part-time Employees shall not be covered by the following Articles: - ARTICLE IV (Compensatory Increase) - ARTICLE VI Section H (Retraining Allowance) - ARTICLE VIII (Holidays) - ARTICLE IX (Vacations) - ARTICLE XII (Health Insurance and Benefits) - ARTICLE XIV (Maternity and Paternity Leave) - ARTICLE XVII (Disability Pay Plan) - G. The Company from time to time retains the temporary services of Employees of third parties on a contract basis.
+E. Regular part-time Employees shall be covered by all applicable and relevant provisions of this contract as modified by specific provisions in the individual applicable Articles.
+The Union and the Company mutually agree that the following Articles specifically are not applicable to regular part-time Employees:

+- ARTICLE VI Section H (Retraining Allowance and Outplacement Services) - ARTICLE XIV (Maternity and Paternity Leave), except for the applicable provisions of Section B. - ARTICLE XVII (Disability Pay and Sick Leave), except for the applicable provisions of Section I

+F. Temporary Employees and part-time Employees not qualifying as regular part-time Employees shall not be covered by the following Articles:

+- ARTICLE VI Section H (Retraining Allowance and Outplacement Services) - ARTICLE VIII (Holidays) - ARTICLE IX (Vacations) - ARTICLE XII (Health Insurance and Benefits) - ARTICLE XIV (Maternity and Paternity Leave) - ARTICLE XVII (Disability Pay and Sick Leave), except for the applicable provisions of Section I

+G. The Company from time to time retains the temporary services of Employees of third parties on a contract basis.
 Such temporary services are retained in order, among other things, to fill job vacancies pending the hiring of full-time, or regular part-time Employees.
 Without limiting in any manner the right of the Company to retain the contract services of Employees of third parties for any reason (whether on a temporary or permanent basis or otherwise), the Company will advise the Union of those cases, if any, where a job vacancy is filled by such a third party Employee for more than twelve (12) months.